Laramie (TV series): Plot

+Notable episodes

-The series premiere "Stage Stop" (September 15, 1959), which was filmed in color, explains how Slim Sherman and Jess Harper become partners in the Sherman Ranch and Relay Station.
-Jess arrives in Wyoming from Texas in search of an erstwhile "friend", Pete Morgan, played by John Mitchum, who had robbed Jess.
+The series premiere, "Stage Stop" (September 15, 1959), filmed in color, explains how Slim Sherman and Jess Harper become partners in the Sherman Ranch and Relay Station.
+Jess arrives in Wyoming from Texas in search of a former "friend," Pete Morgan, played by John Mitchum, who had robbed him.
 Morgan is part of the gang of Bud Carlin (Dan Duryea).
-The gang captures Judge Thomas J. Wilkens (Everett Sloane), to keep him from trying Morgan.
-Though Jess and Slim are at odds with each other in their first encounters, and friendship seems out of the question, Andy Sherman takes an instant liking to Jess.
-Andy even asks Jess to take him away from the ranch, where he lives with his older brother Slim.
-Their first housekeeper is Jonesy, the role filled by Carmichael.
-Slim and Jess must fight together when Carlin shows up at the relay station (Carlin says he likes to watch men fight), and proceeds to humiliate the judge.
+The gang captures Judge Thomas J. Wilkens (Everett Sloane) to prevent him from trying Morgan.
+Though Jess and Slim are initially at odds, Andy Sherman takes an instant liking to Jess and even asks him to take him away from the ranch.
+When Carlin shows up at the relay station and proceeds to humiliate the judge, Slim and Jess are forced to fight together.

-In "The General Must Die" (November 17, 1959), Brian Keith appears as Whit Malone, an old friend of Slim Sherman's from the Union Army.
-Malone and a mentally troubled Colonel Brandon, played by John Hoyt in another appearance on the series, arrive at the relay station with a daring but foiled plan to assassinate General William Tecumseh Sherman, who is scheduled to pass through the station on a stagecoach.
+In "The General Must Die" (November 17, 1959), Brian Keith appears as Whit Malone, an old friend of Slim's from the Union Army.
+Malone and a mentally troubled Colonel Brandon, again played by John Hoyt, arrive at the relay station with a foiled plan to assassinate General William Tecumseh Sherman, who is scheduled to pass through on a stagecoach.
 Gilman Rankin makes a cameo appearance as General Sherman.
-This episode reveals that Slim Sherman entered the Army as a private and advanced to second lieutenant and fought under General Sherman (no relation) in the March to the Sea in Georgia.
+The episode reveals that Slim Sherman entered the Army as a private, rose to second lieutenant, and served under General Sherman (no relation) during the March to the Sea in Georgia.

-Subsequent episodes focus on the close friendship that develops between Slim and Jess, as they become like brothers with occasionally strong differences of opinion, but always finding reconciliation and common ground.
-Generally, Slim, who is taller than Jess and two years older, is depicted as the more level-headed and thoughtful, with Jess as more emotional, with righteous indignation and difficulty controlling his temper.

-In the episode "Cactus Lady" (February 21, 1961), it is revealed that Jess Harper had been nearly hanged by mistake in the border city of Laredo, Texas, because of the McCanles gang, played by Arthur Hunnicutt, L. Q. Jones, Harry Dean Stanton, and Anita Sands.
-The gang arrives suddenly in Laramie.
+In "Cactus Lady" (February 21, 1961), it is revealed that Jess Harper had nearly been hanged by mistake in the border city of Laredo, Texas, because of the McCanles gang, played by Arthur Hunnicutt, L. Q. Jones, Harry Dean Stanton, and Anita Sands, who arrive suddenly in Laramie.

-The German title of Laramie is Am Fuß der blauen Berge (At the Foot of the Blue Mountains), despite them being located some 600 miles north-west from Laramie, Wyoming.